Nitestack/dotfiles/README.md

 ### Windows

-- **WSL Configuration**: Optimized settings for Windows Subsystem for Linux (WSL) to ensure seamless integration and performance
+- **Full WSL System**: Optimized settings for Windows Subsystem for Linux (WSL) to ensure seamless integration and performance

 - **PowerShell Profile**: Customized PowerShell profile with a styled prompt, optimized history settings, aliases, and various Linux utilities ported over to PowerShell for enhanced productivity